tamoghnokandar/NanoGPT-MOE/README.md

 # Training a MoE Model from scratch
 This is an implementation of a 4 expert Mixture of experts model based on the [NanoGPT project](https://github.com/KellerJordan/modded-nanogpt) by Keller Jordan.
-Each expert has the same architecture as the dense model, so the overall MoE is larger than the dense baseline, but has the same number of activated parameters.
+All experts share the same architecture as the dense model, resulting in a larger overall MoE compared to the dense baseline, though only an equivalent number of parameters are activated per forward pass.
 # Running the MoE model
 ```bash
 git clone https://github.com/KellerJordan/modded-nanogpt.git && cd modded-nanogpt